Severalls Hospital - Essex [2004-2009]

 "There was a huge assumption that it was all too late.
 I think quite a lot of them, if they’d had intervention early enough, need never had become as mad as I experienced them.
 I think the probability is that a large number of them were abused.
 You know, with all the stuff that’s coming out now about abuse, and the frequency of abuse in the population, I would guess that what we were seeing were other ways of being in the world for the very painful experienced people.
 I have no doubt.
 I think they had retreated into total madness.
 They’d found somewhere else to be."

-Unlike at Runwell or Rauceby, I found few traces of pigeons, foxes.
+Unlike at Runwell or Rauceby, I found few traces of pigeons, foxes, or any other creature at Severalls.
 Indeed, the only sign of life came in the form of an occasional butterfly - in each room announcing their presence through a soft, repeated thud as they struggled to find a window through which to escape.
 By the end of my first visit, I’d even taken to walking round with a camera in one hand, and a plastic box in the other.
 Each time I caught sight of a butterfly, I’d clamber onto the windowsill, catch it in the container, and then release it through the nearest opening.